mCrozzoli/The-Intersection-of-Democracy-and-Morality-A-Used-Car-Data-Analysis/README.md

 specific state, is it possible to predict which political party is going to win the elections?

-READ the paper for more :)
+READ the paper for more :) and if you are runnin the code check for the path of the CSV files